ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### Tutorial

 You can find a tutorial on using an environment [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Using-an-Environment).
-The tutorial's full source code (alone with a poorly designed GUI) is [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/tree/master/Environment).
+The tutorial's full source code (alone with a poorly designed GUI) is located [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/tree/master/EnvironmentGui).